 We just put in a new timing belt so we will have this vehicle for a while yet.

 Which is long, rambling prelude to a little project I completed about a month ago.

 We use our vehicle with out seats folded down ala my old pick up.
-It is usually just someone and I or perhaps a buddy and myself.
+It is usually just Ms. A. and I or perhaps a buddy and myself.